vfrico/fontsquirrel_dl/README.md

          "thin" : "Family-variant2.otf",
       }

-The files must be looked into the zip.
+The files are placed into the zip associated to the family.